oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_prereq.md

 ##  Step 2.
 Provision Repository Database and Database Objects

 When deploying a JRF enabled WebLogic domain, a database repository is required.
 We will use Autonomous Transaction Processing - ATP - Database.
-As in the next part we'll deploy a sample ADF application that requires a database table and some records data, we will create the DB schema in advance.
+As in the next part we'll deploy a sample ADF application that requires a database table and some records data, we should create the DB schema in advance.